Ireland is rich in history, but some towns and communities seem to be more historical than others.

 The Roscrea Heritage Centre took it over in the 1990s and began much-needed restoration.

-It is currently open for guided tours from March 28 through Sept.
-25, from 10 a.m. to 6 p.m.
-Email [email protected] to book a tour.
+It is normally open for guided tours from March 28 through Sept.
+25, (10 a.m. to 6 p.m.).
+However, work is currently being done at the site and no opening date for 2023 has been published.
+Email [email protected] for more information.

 Admission is as follows: adults, €5; children and students €3; seniors €4 and families €13.